Chaos and integrability in SL(2,R)-geometry: Abstract

-As a concrete example we consider the case of modular 3-fold with the modular group $\Gamma=PSL({2,\mathbb Z})$, when $\mathcal M^3_\Gamma$ is known to be homeomorphic to the complement in 3-sphere of the trefoil knot $\mathcal K.$ Ghys proved a remarkable fact that the lifts of the periodic geodesics on the modular surface to $\mathcal M^3_\Gamma$ produce the same class of knots, which appeared in the chaotic version of the celebrated Lorenz system.
-We show that in the integrable limit of the geodesic system on $\mathcal M^3_\Gamma$ we have the class of the satellite knots known as the cable knots of trefoil.
+As a concrete example we consider the case of modular 3-fold with the modular group $\Gamma=PSL({2,\mathbb Z})$, when $\mathcal M^3_\Gamma$ is known to be homeomorphic to the complement of a trefoil knot $\mathcal K$ in 3-sphere.
+Ghys proved a remarkable fact that the lifts of the periodic geodesics to the modular surface to $\mathcal M^3_\Gamma$ produce the same isotopy class of knots, which appeared in the chaotic version of the celebrated Lorenz system and were extensively studied by Birman and Williams.
+We show that in the integrable limit of the geodesic system on $\mathcal M^3_\Gamma$ they are replaced by the simple class of cable knots of trefoil.